dbrumann/polyfill-unserialize/README.md

 Please read the [PHPUnit Manual](https://phpunit.de/manual/current/en/installation.html) for information how to install it on your system.

+Please make sure to pick a compatible version.
+If you use PHP 5.6 you should use PHPUnit 5.7.27 and for older PHP versions you should use PHPUnit 4.8.36.
+Older versions of PHPUnit might not support namespaces, meaning they will not work with the tests.
+Newer versions only support PHP 7.0+, where this library is not needed anymore.

 You can run the test suite as follows:

 ```bash